rubalcava/fs-nanodegree-vm/README.md

 - To run the swiss tournament tests, enter the following command and press the enter key: python tournament_test.py

 - The output will display the results of the test, and will put you back at the VM's prompt.

+### Final steps to shutdown the VM once you're done

-To get out of the VM, type the following command and press the enter key: exit
+- To get out of the VM, type the following command and press the enter key: exit

 - To show down the VM, type the following command and press the enter key: vagrant halt

-- Thanks for tying this out!
+- Thanks for trying my projects!